Photo credit: @iindiefoxx

 Tip #5.
 Refresh the water in the vase regularly to prevent bacterial buildup and mist the petals too, as all flowers absorb water from their petals.
 Also, remove any wilting buds and pull off all dead leaves to prevent them from dropping into the water and fostering bacterial growth.

 Roses from The Bouqs Company are perfect for every occasion; birthdays or anniversaries, visiting a friend, a work party, celebrating important life events, or even just because.
+Read our blog to find the perfect flowers to pair with roses or learn the story of the “forever rose.”
 Although it might seem difficult to keep flowers vivid and alive, following these simple guidelines on how to store roses can make all the difference.Shop All